yuxiaoryan/OutlineCodes4FederatedLearningResearch/README.md

 # OutlineCodes4FederatedLearningResearch
-It is a naive framework built by PyTorch to start your research on Federated Learning
+It is a naive framework built by PyTorch to start your research on Federated Learning.